Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Core Concepts

 where $\bm{\tilde{a}_{-i}}$ represents specific values of variable $\bm{a_{-i}}$.
 When computing Equ. (\ref{Equ:I}), we need to calculate the mutual information under different specific values $\bm{\tilde{a}_{-i}}$ of $\bm{a_{-i}}$ and then take the expectation.
 If agents take random actions to collect interaction data, it will lead to an exponential variety of combinations for $\bm{a_{-i}}$ and thus may cause the calculation in Equ. (\ref{Equ:I}) to be intractable.
-In our practice, to calculate Equ. (\ref{Equ:I}) for agent $i$, we randomly sample multiple combinations for $\bm{a_{-i}}$ to calculate the average and to estimate the expected value.
+In our practice, to estimate Equ. (\ref{Equ:I}) for agent $i$, we use Monte Carlo sampling \citep{I04}.
+Specifically, we randomly sample multiple combinations for $\bm{a_{-i}}$ to calculate the average and to estimate the expected value.
 As the sample size grows large, this average provides an unbiased estimate of the expected value.
-Besides, when estimating the probability distributions of $\Delta s^k$ and $a_i$, we first discretize the continuous variable $\Delta s^k$ with equal width binning \cite{I04} and convert $a_i$ to a binary truth value where $1$ represents the current action of agent $i$ is $a_i$ and $0$ represents the current action of agent $i$ is not $a_i$.
-Thus, our work only involves the estimation of mutual information for one-dimensional variables.
+To estimate the distributions of $\Delta s^k$ and $a_i$, we discretize the continuous variable $\Delta s^k$ with equal width binning \citep{I04} and convert $a_i$ to a binary value: 1 if the current action is $a_i$, 0 otherwise.
+Note that the mutual information in Equ. (\ref{Equ:I}) is computed separately for each state dimension.
+As a result, the complexity grows linearly with the state dimension $K$, rather than exponentially with the joint state space.
+This design avoids high-dimensional density estimation and ensures computational scalability.

+Notably, Equ. \ref{Equ:I} is to capture the general action influence in an environment.
+Prior work typically measure mutual information between variables in Dec-POMDPs conditioned on specific environment states \citep{EITI, dai2023empowerment}.
+Following this idea, the data for measuring mutual information need to be collected by freezing some specific states (as shown in Fig. \ref{reset}), which requires repeated resets to those states via a simulator.
+In contrast to this design, our method considers the general influence of an agent’s action across a broad distribution of encountered states.
+This allows the environment state to vary during random rollouts (as shown in Fig. \ref{rollout}).
+Therefore, our approach avoids the probably impractical need for environment resets.

-After measuring the influence of a action $a_i$ of agent $i$ on specific dimension of states by $I(\Delta s^k;a_i|\bm{a_{-i}})$, we can define the influence scope of $a_i$ as follows.
+After measuring the influence of an action $a_i$ of agent $i$ on specific dimension of states by $I(\Delta s^k;a_i|\bm{a_{-i}})$, we can define the influence scope of $a_i$ as follows.

-\begin{Definition}[Influence scope of action] Given a Dec-POMDP, the influence scope $D(a_i)$ for action $a_i$ of agent $i$ is an index set including all the dimension indices of the state that are influenced by this action, which is denoted by: where $\delta \ge 0$ is a threshold. \end{Definition}
+\begin{Definition}[Influence scope of action] Given a Dec-POMDP, the influence scope $D(a_i)$ for action $a_i$ of agent $i$ is an index set including all the dimension indices of the state that are influenced by this action, which is denoted by: $D(a_i) = \{ k | I(\Delta s^k;a_i|\bm{a_{-i}}) > \delta, s,s'\in\mathcal{S} \} $, where $\delta \ge 0$ is a threshold. \end{Definition}